suhasHere/moq-drafts/moq-usages/draft-jennings-moq-usages.md

 ## Stream per MOQT Track {#spt}

-In this mode, there is one unidirectional QUIC stream per MOQT Track (section 2.3 {{!MoQTransport}}).
+In this mode, there is one unidirectional QUIC stream per MOQT Track (section 2.3 {{?MoQTransport}}).
 Following observations can be made about such a setup

 * This scheme is the simplest in its implementation and the streams stays active until the track exists.
 Endpoints need to maintain just one stream context per track.

 * Since all the objects within the track share the same stream, the may be impact on end to end latency due to HOL blocking under loss.

+## Stream per Priortiy {#spop}

+In this mode, there is one unidirectional QUIC stream per MOQT Track/Object priority.
+Following observations can be made about such a setup

+* This scheme is relatively simpler in its implementation and number of stream contextx match number of priority levels.

+* Such a scheme can be used at Relays when forwarding decisions can be naturally mapped to priorities carried in the object header.

 ## Stream per multiple MOQT Tracks {#spmt}

-This mode is simialar {{spt}} but with more than one MOQT track delivered over a single unidirectional QUIC stream.
+This mode is simialar {{spt}} but with more than one MOQT track delivered over a single unidirectional QUIC stream, thus allowing implementations to map multiple incoming QUIC streams to a few outgoing QUIC Streams.
 Similar to {{spt}}, this mode is relatively simple in its implementation and at the same time may suffer from latency impacts under losses.

 # MoQ Audio Objects {#moq-audio}